api3dao/contracts/docs/contracts/utils/selfmulticall.md

 ## Reading

 For a batch read operation, one should use `tryMulticall()` to receive a best effort response.
-If all calls are guaranteed to succeed, `multicall()` can also be used instead.
+If all calls are guaranteed to succeed, `multicall()` can also be used to the same effect.

 ## Writing